 The Government published the UK’s plan for reducing roadside nitrogen dioxide concentrations in May 2017, setting out its approach to meeting the statutory limits for nitrogen dioxide (NO₂).
-In May 2018, the Government published a draft Clean Air Strategy for public consultation until mid-August 2018.
-This outlines the Government’s ambitions to reduce air pollution in the round, make our air healthier to breathe, protect nature and boost the economy.
-The draft strategy aims to set a direction for future air quality policies and goals.
+In 2019, the Government published a Clean Air Strategy following public consultation on a draft in 2018.
+The strategy outlines how the Government aims to tackle all sources of air pollution, making our air healthier to breathe, protecting nature and boosting the economy.

 Air quality management areas

 Local authorities are responsible for managing air quality, working with local stakeholders.
 We review and assess air quality in our area to determine whether we are likely to achieve the targets set out by Government.